Grand Teton Weather - Climbing Decision Support Page

 Keep in mind that gullies can become the path of rushing water & tumbling rocks.

-There are no safe places if you are outside in a thunderstorm.
-Of course, you can make yourself safer.
 Don't group together during a storm.
 Ideally, stay 50-100' apart; at least 15'.
+Spreading everyone out may allow someone to escape injury and help others.
 Remove all metal from your body - jewelry, biners, glasses, etc. Metal can increase the severity of burns.
-If you must rope up, you could try attaching the rope using something like an Alpine Girth-Hitch if that's even possible under the circumstances.
-Ropes will conduct electricity so there's a trade off between the fall-protection that the rope provides and the danger of it becoming a conductor that could easily kill you.
-The temptation to avoid hail and rain may drive you to caves or overhangs but they can increase your odds of getting zapped especially near openings and low overhanging rock.
+Ropes can conduct electricity so there's a trade off between the fall-protection that the rope provides and the danger of it becoming a conductor that could harm you.
+Climbers can get burned from ground currents everywhere they are touching rock so don't lie down.

 Even though most people survive a lightning strike, over 70% have permanent disabilities.
 The forces are similar to an IED blast and peak temperatures can reach 50,000°F. With or without lightning, climbing in the rain is a bad idea.
-Besides being slick, that rain can turn to ice.
+Besides being slick, that water can turn to ice.

 ~ Historical Weather Patterns ~